BMW Group has officially stated that it is not responsible for vehicles assembled at the Avtotor plant after the company's departure from Russia.

 The company also suggested that such cars may not meet BMW's strict quality and safety standards, which could pose potential risks to drivers, passengers, and other road users.

-This concerns the X5, X6, and X7 models assembled from vehicle kits remaining after the termination of the production and supply contract in March 2022.
-BMW emphasized that the assembly of these cars and their commissioning were carried out without the consent or participation of the concern, which owns the trademark and intellectual property rights.
+We are talking about the X5, X6 and X7 models, assembled from vehicle kits remaining after the termination of the production and supply contract in March 2022.
+BMW emphasized that the assembly of these cars and their commissioning were carried out without the consent and participation of the concern, which owns the trademark and intellectual property rights.

-The German company also stated that it does not consider these cars as officially produced for the Russian market.
-Consequently, they are not subject to warranty repairs and maintenance at official BMW centers.
+The German company also stated that it does not consider these cars to be officially produced for the Russian market.
+Therefore, they are not subject to warranty repairs and service in official BMW centers.

-The Kaliningrad Avtotor plant declined to comment on reports of the release of a batch of BMW cars.
+The Avtotor plant in Kaliningrad declined to comment on reports of the release of a batch of BMW cars.

-Earlier, www1.ru reported that the Avtotor plant had assembled a batch of unique BMWs from leftover vehicle kits.
+Earlier, www1.ru reported that the Avtotor plant had assembled a batch of unique BMWs from the remnants of vehicle kits.

 Avtotor, criticized by the head of AvtoVAZ, has again reduced its car production plan

-Unprecedented generosity: Avtotor has rewritten prices for Russian-assembled BAIC cars
+Unprecedented generosity: Avtotor has revised prices for BAIC cars of Russian assembly

 Now on home